Chapoutier: Vineyards and wines

 Chapoutier produces wines from a range of appellations in the northern and southern parts of the Rhône, as well as from some Roussillon appellations, and from collaborative projects in Portugal and Australia.
 The Chapoutier vineyards are all managed to produce biodynamic wines.
 A further characteristic of Chapoutier is a preference for single-variety wines, even in appellations where blends are common.
 Thus, Chapoutier's Côte-Rôties are Syrah only (with no Viognier), the white Hermitages are all Marsanne only (with no Roussanne) and several of the Châteauneuf-du-Papes are Grenache noir only.

 The winery's range of Rhône wines are grouped into four quality levels.
 The two basic levels are referred to as "Découverte" and "Tradition", the intermediate level "Prestige", and the top level "Fac&Spera".
 Wines at the Fac&Spera level are produced from the appellations Côte-Rôtie, Hermitage, Crozes-Hermitage, Saint-Joseph, Cornas, and Châteauneuf-du-Pape.
 Chapoutier has built a reputation for its white wines in northern Rhône, an area predominantly known for its reds, and the winery has developed several notable white wines from these appellations.
 Of the fifteen wines in the "Fac&Spera" range, ten are red and five white, including one sweet white wine, a Hermitage Vin de Paille.
+In 2025 he French winery has planted 2,000 agave plants in an abandoned vineyard in the Rhône Valley.
+The reason for this is climate change, with increasingly dry summers and more intense heat waves.
+Until now, Chapoutier has been producing a Côtes-du-Rhône Villages on the Domaine Roc Folassière plot in the Gard department.